 - Cracks can start to appear after normal wear;

 - Can’t be squeezed in tight overhead compartments;

 - Split-book style openings aren’t too useful for packing cubes;

 Fabric Luggage Benefits

 - Often lighter than hard suitcases;

-- Can be overpacked.
+- It can be overpacked.
 That’s good for checked luggage if you’re still within the weight limit;

 - Easier to fit in tight spaces;